hcaseyal/cs448b-final-project/README.md

 cd final-project

-Unzip the provided data file (submitted through Canvas) into "final-project".
+Unzip the data.zip
-You should now see 3 folders in final-project: matchdetails_data, matchlist_data, and timeline_data
+You should now see a data folder with 3 sub-folders: data/matchdetails_data, data/matchlist_data, and data/timeline_data

 In one shell tab: `node server.js`